tinybagel/great_gatsbys/_pages/paint.md

 My more complete pieces, I do acrylic, oil, watercolour, and other assorted projects.

 ![WDMN](/great_gatsbys/_pages/IMG_1172.JPG)
 >When The Day Met The Night.
 Acrylic paint on paper.
 One of my favorite pieces and a nod to Panic!
 At The Disco's song.
-Thanks to my dork for being a very good reference for drawing and such :) you helepd me make one of my favorites so, high five XD
+Thanks to my dork for being a very good reference for drawing and such :) you helped me make one of my favorites so, high five XD

 ![Bastille](/great_gatsbys/D56EE5EB-3460-4489-B2FF-D5F2CFA1D16A.jpeg)
 >Wild World.
 Acrylic on Canvas.
 A nod to Bastille's album

 ![Crow Girl2](/great_gatsbys/IMG_1159.JPG)